idodah/Prediction-Models-Comparision/README.md

 # Prediction-Models-Comparision
-Comparing logistic regression model, random forest classifier and Sequential model on a given data set,using machine learning optimization concepts.
-Written in Python.
+Comparison of the logistic regression model, random forest classifier, and sequential model on a given data set using machine learning optimization concepts.
+Written in Python